 - A. Enable Efficient and Effective Conduct of Business.
-Meetings shall will be conducted in a manner that allows the Board to efficiently and effectively conduct its business, without actual disruptions. - B. Minimizing Disruptions.
+Meetings will be conducted in a manner that allows the Board to efficiently and effectively conduct its business, without actual disruptions. - B. Minimizing Disruptions.
 To minimize actual disruptions at meetings: - 1.
 Speakers.
-Members of the public who are speaking to the Board shall must comply with Rules 6(D) and 6(F)(1), as applicable.
-Members of the public invited to speak to the Board during any agenda item other than From the Public: Matters Not Listed for Public Hearing on the Agenda Matters from the Public or during a public hearing shall must comply with Rule 6(D). - 2.
-Persons Physically Attending the Meeting.
-Any person physically attending a Board meeting shall must comply with the following: - a.
+Members of the public who are speaking to the Board must comply with Rules 6(D) and 6(F)(1), as applicable.
+Members of the public invited to speak to the Board during any agenda item other than Matters from the Public or during a public hearing must comply with Rule 6(D).

+- 2. Persons Physically Attending the Meeting.
+Any person physically attending a meeting must comply with the following: - a.
 Sounds.
 Persons may not clap or make sounds in support of or in opposition to any matter during the meeting, except to applaud during the Proclamations and Recognitions portion of the meeting.
 Instead of making sounds, persons who are not speaking at the podium or other location provided for the meeting are encouraged to raise their hands to indicate their support or opposition to any item during the meeting.
 Cell phones and other electronic devices shall be muted. - b.
 Other Behavior.
 Persons may not act, make sounds, or both, that actually disrupt the Board meeting. - c.
 Signs.
-Signs are permitted in the meeting room so long as they are not attached to any stick or pole and do not obstruct the view of persons physically attending the meeting. - C. Guidelines Printed Stated on the Final Agenda.
-The Guidelines printed stated on each the Final Agenda apply during each Board meeting.
-The Board may amend the Guidelines from time to time without amending these Rules provided that the Guidelines are consistent with these Rules.

-- D. Chair May Maintain Order.
-The Chair is to maintain order of the meeting, including the following: - 1.
-Controlling Disruptive Behavior of Persons Physically Attending the Meeting.
+Signs are permitted in the meeting room so long as they are not attached to any stick or pole and do not obstruct the view of persons physically attending the meeting. - C. Guidelines Stated on the Final Agenda.
+The Guidelines stated on the Final Agenda apply during each Board meeting.
+The Board may amend the Guidelines from time to time without amending these Rules provided that the Guidelines are consistent with these Rules. - D. Chair May Maintain Order.
+The Chair is to maintain order of the meeting, including the following: - Controlling Disruptive Behavior of Persons Physically Attending the Meeting.
 The Chair may ask any person physically attending a meeting whose behavior is so disruptive as to prevent the orderly conduct of the meeting to cease the conduct.
 If the conduct continues, the Chair may order the removal of that person from the meeting. - 2.
-Controlling Disruptive Behavior of Persons Participating Through Electronic Communication Means.
+Controlling Disruptive Behavior of Persons Participating Through Electronic

+Communication Means.
 The Chair may ask any person participating in a meeting through electronic communication means whose behavior is so disruptive as to prevent the orderly conduct of the meeting to cease the conduct.
 If the conduct continues, the Chair may ask the Clerk to silence the audio and video of that person.